 Facts of the Case

 The court entered a divorce in 1973.
 It did not divide the property in that decree.
-However, it entered a second decree in 1974, disposing of all property except the retirement benefits.
+However, it entered the second decree in 1974, disposing of all property except the retirement benefits.
 It amended the decree again only a few months later, without mentioning the retirement benefits.
-This decree was amended yet again by a decree filed May 15, 1974.
+This decree was amended yet again by a decree filed on May 15, 1974.
 Neither of the decrees entered in 1974 referred to the military retirement benefits.

 The issue remains with the husband’s retirement plan; is it his separate property or community’s property?